LatinScribe/BetaGoZero/README.md

 # Instructions

-1\) As outlined in the project handout, download all necessary files (PLEASE SEE THE COURSE EMAIL FOR THE DATASETS), install all things in the requirements.
+1) As outlined in the project handout, download all necessary files (PLEASE SEE THE COURSE EMAIL FOR THE DATASETS), install all things in the requirements.
 Make sure that all files and folders are in the same level/folder in your directory\
 It should look something like this:\
 ![image](Images/Directory_example.png)\
 2) Run our main.py, follow the prompts in the python console.
-Please beware to follow the instructions carefully, as we have not implement try-except blocks, so unexpected inputs could result in crashes.\
+Please beware to follow the instructions carefully, as we have not implemented try-except blocks, so unexpected inputs could result in crashes.
-Break down of our functions:\
+Break down of our functions:
-0) Exits the program\
+   1) Exits the program
-1) Want to throw some stones on a board quickly, this is the function.
+   2) Want to throw some stones on a board quickly, this is the function.
    We recommend running this first to get an intuition of how the game works.
 It will open a pygame window, click on the board to play moves, close the window to end the game, see the python console for dialogue.
    It will save and open the game as a png, where you can see the scoring
-2) This option simulates one game of tree AI against a random guesser (you can specify the length of the game) 3) This option simulates n games of tree AI against a random guesser 4) This option simulates m trials of n games of tree AI against a random guesser and plots the data
+   3) This option simulates one game of tree AI against a random guesser (you can specify the length of the game) 3) This option simulates n games of tree AI against a random guesser 4) This option simulates m trials of n games of tree AI against a random guesser and plots the data
-5) Outputs some useful/interesting data about our data sets in the python console, might take some time.
+   4) Outputs some useful/interesting data about our data sets in the python console, might take some time.
 6) Shows a experimental sub menu, you can find some extra functions here for testing which are not intended for users to actually use, feel free to try it.

-NOTE: be careful of the images which are only for our latex document
+Note for TA: be careful of the images which are only for our latex document

 # Changes

 While implementing our project, we realised that our functions could not only analyse a singular game, but also a large set of games.
-For instance, we could examine how long games typically take to be completed, or what is the overall likely hood of black winning or losing based on our data set.
+For instance, we could examine how long games typically take to be completed, or what is the overall likelihood of black winning or losing based on our data set.
 So, we implemented additional methods to collect this data.

 While implementing our functions, we began to realise the complexity of the task at hand.
-For instance, where a \"perfect\" score calculator might have been what we initially set out to achieve, it quickly became clear that it was simply computationally infeasible - in fact, there's a paper exploring this problem (Muller).
+For instance, where a "perfect" score calculator might have been what we initially set out to achieve, it quickly became clear that it was simply computationally infeasible - in fact, there's a paper exploring this problem (Muller).
 So, we implemented a simplified